★ Accomplishments ★

 Electronic Recording of Documents

-Under Assessor Church's leadership, the electronic recording of documents has grown exponentially.
+The electronic recording of documents has grown exponentially in the Clerk-Recorder Division.
 In FY 2010-11, the number of electronic documents recorded was 679, and in FY 2012-13 this number grew to 41,223. e-Recording is a more efficient and convenient method of recording and has resulted in cost-savings and faster recordings.

 Social Security Number Truncation Program

-During Assessor Church's first term, Phases II (1997 to 2008) and III (1980 to 1996) of the Social Security Number Truncation Program were initiated.
-Phase III was completed and Phase II is nearing completion.
+Phases II (1997 to 2008) and III (1980 to 1996) of the Social Security Number Truncation Program were initiated and completed in the Clerk-Recorder Division.
 Phase I (July 2008 to day forward) is ongoing.
 The Social Security Truncation Program was initiated to protect against identity theft by redacting social security numbers from records, retroactively and prospectively, prior to disclosing them to the public.

-In July 2013, Assessor Church and his staff successfully hosted a statewide conference for the California Association of Clerks and Election Officials (CACEO) bringing together government officials and leaders from throughout the state to discuss and share best practices for city/county clerks and elections administration.
+In July 2013, the annual statewide conference for the California Association of Clerks and Election Officials (CACEO) was successfully hosted in San Mateo County, bringing together government officials and leaders from throughout the state to discuss and share best practices for city/county clerks and elections administration.